rancher/docs/content/rancher/v2.x/en/installation/air-gap/populate-private-registry/_index.md

 ### C. Save the images to your workstation

-1. Make `rancher-save-images.sh` an executable.
+1. Make `rancher-save-images.sh` an executable:

     ```
     chmod +x rancher-save-images.sh
     ```

-1. Run `rancher-save-images.sh` with the `rancher-images.txt` image list to create a tarball of all the required images.
+1. Run `rancher-save-images.sh` with the `rancher-images.txt` image list to create a tarball of all the required images:

     ```plain
     ./rancher-save-images.sh --image-list ./rancher-images.txt